 The people of White Oaks are known for their peace but don’t be fooled.
 The town had had a tumultuous history that includes one moment when it was second-largest in New Mexico and another where gold was found inside Baxter Mountain – which made the population boom even more!

 When the gold from White Oaks ran out, it wasn’t long before its population shrank and most businesses folded.
 However, one company remains in this small town: The iconic No Scum Allowed Saloon, where you can still get your drink on with a side order of murder!

-Orla is a town that was once established for one reason, and it still stands today-to pan in hopes of striking gold.
+Orla was once established for one reason, and it still stands today-to pan in hopes of striking gold.
 Orla’s story began in the 1890s when people started to flock there after hearing about rich deposits along railroads across Texas, specifically near the Pecos River Railroad, which would later become part of Burlington Northern Santa Fe (BNSF).

 This former community experienced an unusual second population boom in the mid-1900s due to another oil-related rush that left many buildings abandoned but not before they were shot up with enough grit by photographers who wanted their perfect picture taken next door or across state lines.

 Cahawba is a ghost town in Alabama.
 It was once the state’s first capital.
 Still, it has since been abandoned due to flooding that occurred many times over during its history as an important city before being used for archaeological purposes today, with old structures attracting visitors from all around who want to see what this fascinating place had been like when people were living here instead just leftover architecture left behind by those who’d already moved on or died off long ago.